loadbyte/My-ClassRoom-WebApp/README.md

 * Create database as "dev_myclass" in phpmyadmin(with out quotes)
 * Create user as "myclass" , password as "myclass" with all permission(with out quotes)
 * In phpmyadmin select the dev_myclass database and import dev_myclass.sql from sql_db folder.
-* launch the myclass app by
+* launch the myclass app by:
  ```bash
   http://localhost/myclass
   ```